sightmachine/SimpleCV/README.markdown

 ## SimpleCV Interactive Shell, or how to run SimpleCV

-Once you have SimpleCV installed, you can use it in a specialized iPython shell.
+Once you have SimpleCV installed, you can use it in a specialized [IPython](http://ipython.org) shell.
 This pre-loads all the symbols and gives you some extra functions and macros for using SimpleCV.